Ethiopian Airlines Flight 302: Accident

 Three minutes into the flight, with the aircraft continuing to lose altitude and accelerating beyond its safety limits, the captain instructed the first officer to request permission from air traffic control to return to the airport.
 Permission was granted, and the air traffic controllers diverted other approaching flights.
 Following instructions from air traffic control, they turned the aircraft to the east, and it rolled to the right.
 The right wing came to point down as the turn steepened.

 About five minutes into the flight, having struggled to keep the plane's nose from diving further by manually pulling the yoke, the captain turned the electrical trim tab system back on in the hope that it would allow him to put the stabilizer back into neutral trim.
 However, in turning the trim system back on, he also reactivated the MCAS software, which reactivated nine seconds later and pushed the nose further down.
 The captain and first officer attempted to raise the nose by manually pulling their yokes, but the aircraft continued to plunge toward the ground, crashing 25 seconds after MCAS was reactivated and 34 seconds after the captain flipped the stab trim switches.

 The aircraft disappeared from radar screens and crashed at 08:43:45, about six minutes after takeoff.
 Flight tracking data showed that the aircraft's altitude and rate of climb and descent were fluctuating.
 Several witnesses stated the plane trailed "white smoke" and made strange noises before crashing.
 The aircraft impacted the ground at nearly 700 mph.
 There were no survivors.

 It crashed in the district of Gimbichu, Oromia Region, in a farm field near the town of Bishoftu, 62 km southeast of Bole International Airport.
-The impact created a crater about 28 m wide, 40 m long, and wreckage was driven up to 10 m deep into the soil.
+The impact created a crater about 28 m wide and 40 m long, and wreckage was driven up to 10 m deep into the soil.
 Wreckage was strewn around the field along with personal effects and body parts.